BBC crisis deepens as UK's Cameron demands answers

 Critics argue that the BBC covered up his alleged crimes which police say took place over six decades and were on an "unprecedented scale".

-Veteran BBC foreign correspondent John Simpson said the organisation's handling of the case was the worst crisis to hit the corporation in his almost 50-year career.
+Veteran BBC foreign correspondent John Simpson said the organization's handling of the case was the worst crisis to hit the corporation in his almost 50-year career.

-"I don't think the BBC has handled it terribly well," he told the "Panorama" programme in clips released by the BBC.
+"I don't think the BBC has handled it terribly well," he told the "Panorama" program in clips released by the BBC.

 The imbroglio has piled pressure on new BBC chief George Entwistle to explain what happened.

 Entwistle only replaced Mark Thompson, the incoming New York Times Co's chief executive, as BBC Director General in August.
-He will appear before lawmakers on Tuesday amid a growing media clamour for answers.
+He will appear before lawmakers on Tuesday amid a growing media clamor for answers.

 "INACCURATE OR INCOMPLETE"